Apricot-S/shanten-algorithm-collection/README.md

 1. To add a new algorithm, create a directory as a subcrate and implement the `common::ShantenCalculator` trait.
 2. For testing, you can use the `common::shanten_tests!` macro to automatically generate standard test cases.
+3. To run the tests for your algorithm, execute the following command:

+    ```sh
+    cargo test --package your_algorithm
+    ```

+   Replace `your_algorithm` with the name of your subcrate.

 ### Example Implementation